6 new Netflix, Amazon Prime, and Disney Plus movies and shows to watch this weekend

-As another weekend rolls around, so does another bumper crop of new streaming releases.
-Whatever you’re in the mood for this weekend, we’re sure you’ll find it in these new additions across Netflix, Amazon Prime, Disney Plus, Apple TV Plus, and HBO Max.
-Phew.
-That's a lot of streaming.
+As another weekend rolls around, so does another batch of new movies and TV shows on your favourite streaming platforms.
+Whatever you’re in the mood to watch, we’re sure you’ll find it in these new additions to Netflix, Amazon Prime, and Disney Plus.

-If you need help choosing something to watch for your next movie night, there’s One Night in Miami on Amazon Prime – the directorial debut from Regina King is getting a lot of awards buzz.
-If you fancy something a bit more lighthearted, try pandemic rom-com Locked Down on HBO Max or the new season of Disenchantment on Netflix.
-And, of course, there’s WandaVision, Marvel’s first Disney Plus show and an ode to all your favourite sitcoms, past and present.
+If you’re after a new series to binge, the latest season of Call My Agent! is now on Netflix, while all nine seasons of How I Met Your Mother are on Amazon Prime in the US.
+If you’ve got a movie night planned, try Irish crime drama Calm with Horses on Netflix.
+If you’d prefer something more lighthearted, Wes Anderson’s stop-motion animation Isle of Dogs is now on Disney Plus.

+As always, if you need further inspiration, we’ve got more extensive streaming guides featuring everything from the best shows on Amazon Prime to the best movies on Disney Plus.
+Happy streaming.

 Available: Worldwide